EdDuarte/website/content/projects/vokter.md

 description: "High-performant library that uses LSH, DiffMatchPatch and Bloom filters to detect and notify textual changes in web documents."
+prologue: "This post outlines the architecture and design decisions behind Vokter, an open-source Java library that I've been developing since October 2014.
+This is a bit of a technical read, and other projects I developed that interop with Vokter, like HTTP and MQTT servers which manage a persistent state of Vokter on the web instead of locally, are not addressed here (although I do hope to address them later on a future post)."
 date: "2016-06-19 19:26:00+01:00"
 medium: "https://medium.com/@edduarte/vokter-a-java-library-that-dete
 cts-changes-in-web-documents-c4d3d399046d"